JonathanHelianthicusDoe/notes_on_toontown_strategy/organic_squirt.md

 #### When

-This is just P0a, but with two organic squirt gags required.
+This is just P0a, but with 2 organic squirt gags required.
 The same comments apply.

 ### P1